 As your leader, I urge you to support Scientific Assembly in New Orleans.
 The military services certainly have supported this conference in the past.
 ACEP leadership is urging us to continue this support, especially for New Orleans this year.
 The city is well on its way to becoming a premier tourist attraction again and the Garden District and French Quarter are up and running.
 Besides, don't you want to support Linda in her bid for ACEP President Elect?
 We also have many colleagues presenting and attending!
 Furthermore, when Col Lawrence is elected, we will insist that she buy the beverages!

-In This Issue

-Announcements, New Members 2 Member Takes Command7

-GSACEP Endorsement Army Consultant Elect7

-Call for Abstracts 4 Should Residents Deploy?
-8

-Advocacy in the Fast Lane 5 ACEP Update9

-A New Direction?
-6 Members on Committees
+Announcements, New Members 2 GSACEP Endorsement 3 Call for Abstracts 4 Advocacy in the Fast Lane 5 A New Direction?
+6 EMS Fellowship 6 -- --

-EMS Fellowship6

 GSACEP WELCOMES